linagora/tmail-flutter/README.md

 ### **Can I use Team Mail with *any* JMAP server?**

-Yes, you can use the Team Mail application with any JMAP server and benefits from **Team Mail** ergonomy and ease of use.
+Yes, you can use the Team Mail application with any JMAP server and benefits from **Team Mail**'s ease of use.

 ### **I don't understand your app...
 I need help using it!
 HELP MEEEEEE...**